andreasjost/CI-MS3-Software-Forum/attachments/testing.md

 - Pagination works correctly after every change in the search
 - If no items were found, an error appears
 - Materialize Preloader is displayed when the user has to wait for database feedback

-Found issue: Changed search command from $regex to $text, because with regex, the words had to be in the right order and next to each other.

 ### Topics-list